SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    "indexFilter=""[true|false]""", "Enables the imposal of a copying restriction if multiple processes are defined."
    "indexFilterPreselected=""[true/false]""", "Enables preselection of different check boxes."
    "title=""[String]""", "Enables the possibility to change the name of the button."
-   "validation=""[*]""", "Validation rule.
-If the validation rule is activated, you have to execute this CopyFiles-Operation in order to proceed to the next workflow step."
+   "validation=""*""", "Validation rule.
+If the validation rule is activated, you have to execute this Operation in order to proceed to the next workflow step."

 ------------------
 CreatePackage